 If you (or your family) experience a significant and unforeseen life changing event, you have the right to request a termination of the purchase by giving COVE 90-days advance notice of the proposed termination date.
 If COVE consents to the termination, the Purchase Agreement and Lease Agreement will both be terminated and COVE will retain from your deposit an amount equal to 3% of the purchase price as liquidated damages.
 Any unpaid lease payments or repairs to the house will also be deducted from your deposit.
 The remaining amount of your deposit will be refunded to you, without interest.

 You will never be required to pay more for your home than you agreed to in the Purchase Agreement.
-Any appreciation above the fixed schedule you originally agreed to is yours to keep, if you choose to sell the home.
-For example, if the Purchase Agreement fixes the purchase price at $275,000 but the house is worth $350,000 when you elect to close escrow, the $75,000 in appreciation will be paid to you.
+Any appreciation above the fixed schedule you originally agreed to is your potential profit.
+For example, if the Purchase Agreement fixes the purchase price at $275,000, but the house is worth $350,000 when you elect to close escrow, upon completion of the purchase, you will then own a home worth $75,000 more than you paid for it.

 The agreed purchase price will not be adjusted downward if the house depreciates in value before you close escrow.
-For example, if the Purchase Agreement fixes the purchase price at $275,000 but the house is worth $250,000 when you elect to close escrow, the depreciation is yours.
+For example, if the Purchase Agreement fixes the purchase price at $275,000, but the house is worth $250,000 when you elect to close escrow, upon completion of the purchase transaction, you will own a home worth $25,000 less than you paid for it.

 You are, just as if you owned the property.
 Under the Lease Agreement, you agree to be responsible for ongoing maintenance of the property.
 COVE assigns a local property manager and conducts annual inspections.